gjcarew/poker_hands/README.md

 | Two pair | Value of high pair, value of low pair, value of remaining card| |
 | Pair | Value of pair, value of remaining cards | |
 | High card | Same as a flush | |

+## Comparing hands

+The best hand will be reported as an array, with the rank of the hand (straight, flush, etc.) corresponding to an integer, and the tiebreaker conditions as subsequent integers.
+Then there will be a comparison of the rank through all the tiebreaker conditions until a winner is acheived.